Krypton-Suite/Standard-Toolkit-Online-Help/How to Build.md

 - The help content is a combination of code trawling and MarkDown files.
 ---

+## Automated Build (GitHub Actions):
+- The documentation is automatically built using GitHub Actions whenever changes are pushed to the main/master branch
+- The workflow file is located at `.github/workflows/docfx-build.yml`
+- The built documentation is automatically deployed to GitHub Pages
+- To enable this:
+  1. Go to your repository Settings → Pages
+  2. Under "Source", select "GitHub Actions"
+  3. The documentation will be available at `https://<username>.github.io/<repository-name>/`
+---

+## Manual Build (Local Development):

-## Applications:
+### Applications:
-- The Help files are built via `DocFX`, Download the latest from https://github.com/dotnet/docfx/releases
+- The Help files are built via `DocFX`, which can be installed as a .NET tool
-- Unzip to your favourite location
+- Install DocFX globally: `dotnet tool install -g docfx`
 - Get a good Markdown editor (Either inside visual studio, or standalone - e.g. `MarkDownPad 2`)
 ---